kklis/proxy/README.md

 ## Installation

 On Linux compile the software using "make".
 On Windows use "make" from Cygwin (http://cygwin.com).
+MinGW will not work, as it does not support *fork()* and *waitpid()*.

 To build an executable for Tomato firmware (http://www.polarcloud.com/tomato) you need to have the mipsel toolchain installed.
 Fetch it with git:
 ```